What is a superseat?

 Candidate: Favorable

-Highest ROI in America.
-Cheap Tucson media market, razor-thin margin, and the strongest base score of any competitive House seat.
-Latino homeownership anxiety meets Gen Z economic concerns.
-Ciscomani's first-generation immigrant biography maps directly to the Passive Appreciation messaging framework.
-Nowhere can you reach more persuadable voters per dollar.
+Highest ROI in the country.
+Cheap Tucson media market, razor-thin margin, the strongest base score of any competitive House seat.
+Latino homeownership concerns meet Gen Z economic anxiety.
+Ciscomani's first-generation immigrant biography maps directly to Passive Appreciation messaging.
+Nowhere reaches more persuadable voters per dollar.

 #2 Overall